 Radiotherapy is a treatment which uses high-energy beams of radiation which are focused on cancerous tissue.
 This kills cancer cells, or stops cancer cells from multiplying.
 See separate leaflet called Radiotherapy for more details.

 Radiotherapy may be given to people with SCLC and NSCLC.
 It is usually offered when the cancer is restricted to the lung or has only spread to nearby lymph glands.
 It can sometimes result in remission of the cancer if surgery cannot be performed.
 It may, however, also be used in addition to surgery or chemotherapy.

 Radiotherapy is sometimes given to the head (known as prophylactic cranial radiotherapy) to reduce the risk of the cancer spreading to the brain in people with SCLC.

 Chemotherapy is a treatment of cancer by using anti-cancer drugs which kill cancer cells, or stop them from multiplying.
 If you are going to have surgery you will normally be offered this after the operation.
-(See separate leaflet called Chemotherapy for more details.)
+See separate leaflet called Chemotherapy with Cytotoxic Medicines for more details.

 Chemotherapy is usually the treatment given to people with SCLC.

 Chemotherapy is sometimes given after surgery for NSCLC.
 This is known as adjuvant chemotherapy.
 The type of chemotherapy given depends on the type of cancer.
 Chemotherapy may also be used for some people to treat lung cancer which has spread to other areas of the body.

 Radiofrequency ablation is a fairly new technique which involves inserting a small probe into the tumour.
 A radiofrequency energy is then used to generate heat and kill the surrounding tumour tissue.
 This is usually done at the same time as having a CT scan which helps to guide the probe.
 It is most commonly used in people with small early-stage lung cancer for whom surgery is not appropriate.